madeofpendletonwool/PinePods/README.md

  ### To be added after version 1

  - [ ] Allow local downloads to just download the mp3 files direct
+ - [ ] No retention on guest user.
+Once logged out it should delete everything
  - [ ] Customize login screen
  - [ ] Add Itunes podcast API
  - [ ] GUI Wrapper for App